kyma-project/website/content/blog-posts/2020-04-30-release-notes-1.12/index.md

 See the overview of all changes in this release:

-- [Service Mesh](#service-mesh) - Migration from API Gateway v1 to API Gateway v2, Istio upgrade, removed DestinationRule CR for Istio Ingress Gateway
+- [Service Mesh](#service-mesh) - Migration from API Gateway v1 to API Gateway v2, Istio upgrade, DestinationRule CR for Istio Ingress Gateway removed
-- [Installation](#installation) - Tiller upgrade to version 2.16.6
+- [Installation](#installation) - Tiller upgraded to version 2.16.6
 - [Eventing](#eventing) - Event Bus removed, documentation updates
 - [Compass](#compass) - Provisioning of custom components, on-demand revision of the Kyma version on provisioned clusters, upgrades in the Runtime Provisioner, automatic status update for Applications and Runtimes in the Director, Automatic Scenario Assignment in the Director
 - [Console](#console) - Improved browsing of APIs within packages